This is how you build an effective skin care routine

-Our skin is mostly made up of water.
-So that the moisture stays where it is, our skin produces fat, also known as sebum, and thus seals the skin.
+Most of our skin is made up of water.
+So that the moisture stays where it is, our skin produces fat, also called sebum, and thus seals the skin.
 Here we are talking about an ideal and intact skin barrier.
 Unfortunately, the skin doesn't always work as it should.
 The reasons for this can be UV rays, environmental pollutants and cold air, as well as little fluid intake.
 This is where moisturizers come in and strengthen the skin barrier.
 Creams with the right ingredients also supply the skin with nutrients and thereby support its natural functions.

 You can recognize a good moisturizer by its natural ingredients and vitamins.
 It should hardly contain any water, as this also comes with higher levels of preservatives, which could be harmful to your skin.
 So always look at the ingredients to make the best choice for you and your skin.